autobib/autobib/README.md

 ### Modifying records

 On the first run, Autobib retrieves the data directly from a remote provider.
-The data is stored locally in a [SQLite](https://www.sqlite.org/) database, which defaults to `~/.local/share/autobib/records.db`, so that subsequent runs are substantially faster.
+The data is stored locally in a [SQLite](https://www.sqlite.org/) database, so that subsequent runs are substantially faster.

 You can view and modify the internally stored record with
 ```bash
 autobib edit zbl:1337.28015